 In some cases, the defendant may be found not liable for damages or responsible only for a limited amount of damages.
 This happens if there is no evidence that negligence caused the death of your loved one.
 It’s also possible that if you do not have enough evidence to prove negligence, you may not recover damages at all.

 Wrongful death cases are often time-consuming and expensive.
-First, an attorney will need to determine how much insurance coverage (if any) is available to cover the damages.
+First, an attorney must determine how much insurance coverage (if any) is available to cover the damages.
 In some wrongful death claims, there may be multiple claimants, each with separate counsel – especially if the deceased has a large family.

-If liability insurance coverage is high enough, the expenses of the attorney can be justified.
-However, if there is limited coverage or limited assets, a Las Vegas personal injury attorney may need to pursue the individual or entity in litigation to obtain a judgment against their assets.
+The attorney’s expenses can be justified if liability insurance coverage is high enough.
+However, if there is limited coverage or assets, a Las Vegas personal injury lawyer may need to pursue the individual or entity in litigation to obtain a judgment against their assets.
 It is important to realize that criminal charges have nothing to do with civil actions in a wrongful death claim.
 A person can still be found innocent in a criminal court and held liable in civil court and vice-versa.

 De Castroverde Accident & Injury Lawyers has expertise across a variety of personal injury cases, including:

 An experienced car accident attorney can help you understand the legal aspects of your crash and make certain you get the compensation you deserve.

 Our attorneys have years of experience in handling slip and fall cases and will work carefully with you throughout your claim.

 Wrongful death actions result when one person’s actions lead to the death of another person.
 These cases are often time-consuming and expensive.